vilisas/vSIM900/readme.md

+vSIM900
+Custom library for SIM900 GSM modems

 Vilius Bilinkevicius, 2018

-vSIM900

-Custom SIM900 library.
+sutemos at sutemos dot lt

-Main goals of this library to:
+Main goals of this library:

-1) have TCP connection
+1) to have a TCP connection
-2) at the same time stil be able to initiate/answer GSM calls
+2) at the same time stil to be able to initiate/answer GSM calls
-3) ability to send modem replies back to TCP connection
+3) ability to send modem replies to AT commands back to TCP connection
 4) DTMF tone generating and detection

-It was (and still is) a part of one of my programs, just now I'm extracting it as a library.
+It was (and still is) a part of one of my programs, now I'm extracting it as a library.

-Pin codes should be disabled
+PIN codes should be disabled